Baguio vendors’ target: P4B to keep city market

 LIFEBLOOD FOR SMALL TRADERS The century-old Baguio City Public Market, its fruit section shown in this 2020 photo, has been providing livelihood for generations of small traders and local businessmen.
 The market, a tourist destination in one of the city’s prime spots, is up for redevelopment. —EV ESPIRITU

-BAGUIO CITY—Small traders and businessmen at the century-old Baguio City Public Market are trying to raise P4 billion to wrestle it back from a mall developer that has offered to build a P4.6 billion retail building for the summer capital.
+BAGUIO CITY—Small traders and businessmen at the century-old Baguio City Public Market are trying to raise P4 billion to wrestle it back from a mall developer who has offered to build a P4.6 billion retail building for the summer capital.

 Zosimo Abratique, former Baguio chapter president of the Philippine Chamber of Commerce and Industry, said he asked the estimated 4,000 market vendors to start raising P1 million each, “to be underwritten by local banks,” so they could win back the market modernization project once an unsolicited offer by SM Prime Holdings is put to a Swiss Challenge, possibly by the end of the year or in 2025.